NivOridocs/flowstone/README.md

 (In the GIF, each ore block has a 100% chance for example purposes.)

-## Recipes
+## Generators

-As per Flowstone 5.1 onwards, there is no longer a configuration file for configuring which blocks to generate and with what chances.
+Flowstone uses a custom `flowstone:generators` dynamic registry to determine whether and how to replace an about-to-be-generated block.

-Instead, Flowstone loads such configurations from `/data/<mod id or datapack name>/flowstone/generators`, where each file represents a block that Flowstone may use to replace that Minecraft would normally generate.
+Said registry reads files from `/data/<mod id or datapack name>/flowstone/generators`, files like the following example.

 <details>
 <summary>Example: stone_to_coal_ore.json</summary>